-Having the gear is one thing, knowing how to put it to work is another, and that’s where this feature comes in.
-Here, we’re serving up seven essential techniques and considerations to help you get more out of this cornerstone processor.
+Having the gear is one thing, knowing how to put it to work is another.
+We’re serving up seven essential techniques and considerations to help you get more out of this cornerstone processor.

 1. Use the right compressor for the job